storesafe/cordova-sqlite-storage/README.md

 - This version will not work within a web worker (not properly supported by the Cordova framework).
 Use within a web worker is supported for Android and iOS in: [litehelpers / Cordova-sqlite-evplus-legacy-workers-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-workers-free) (available with GPL or premium commercial license options)
 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
-- SQL error messages on Windows version are not consistent with Android and iOS versions.
+- SQL error messages on Windows version are not consistent with Android/iOS/macOS versions.
-- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
-There *may* be a similar issue with certain other UNICODE characters in the iOS version (needs further investigation).
+- UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken in iOS/macOS version due to [Cordova bug CB-9435](https://issues.apache.org/jira/browse/CB-9435).
+There *may* be a similar issue with certain other UNICODE characters in the iOS/macOS version (needs further investigation).
 This is fixed in: [litehelpers / Cordova-sqlite-evplus-legacy-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-free) (available with GPL or special commercial license options)
 - BLOB type is not supported in this version branch (*reading* of BLOBs is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) for Android/iOS)
 - UNICODE `\u0000` (same as `\0`) character not working in Android (default Android-sqlite-connector database implentation) or Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
-- iOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
+- iOS/macOS version uses a thread pool but with only one thread working at a time due to "synchronized" database access
 - Large query result can be slow, also due to JSON implementation
 - ATTACH to another database file is not supported by this version.
 Attach/detach is supported (along with the memory and iOS UNICODE `\u2028` line separator / `\u2029` paragraph separator fixes) in: [litehelpers / Cordova-sqlite-evplus-legacy-attach-detach-free](https://github.com/litehelpers/Cordova-sqlite-evplus-legacy-attach-detach-free) (available with GPL or special commercial license options)
 - UPDATE/DELETE with LIMIT or ORDER BY is not supported.